Arthur151/ROMP/README.md

 - **Fast.** ROMP can run over *30* FPS on a 1070Ti GPU.

-- **Strong** ROMP achieves superior performance on multiple challenging multi-person/occlusion benchmarks.
+- **Strong.** ROMP achieves superior performance on multiple challenging multi-person/occlusion benchmarks.

 - **Easy to use.** We provide user friendly testing API and webcam demos.